Create PNDA mirror components

 Two types of mirror are supported -

 If using Red Hat, ensure the mirror is built on a clean instance that has had absolutely no additional packages installed via yum (i.e. git, unzip, etc) as this will interfere with the dependency calculations of which RPM packages are required on the mirror.

 The repository pnda contains all the tools needed to create and maintain the mirror file sets.

-Clone this repository to the mirror creation node.
+Clone this repository at the right version to the mirror creation node.